littletonjeffrey/E-Bae-Baby/README.md

   [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

   ## Description
-  Tired of convenient, easy to use, expensive GUI's for updating your company's inventory?
+  Tired of convenient, easy to use, expensive GUI's for updating and managing your company's inventory?
 Would you like to ensure that the task of managing your company's inventory is as tedious and cumbersome for your minimum-wage paid employees as every other demeaning task you expect of them?
+Do you value making sure your expense budget is in the black so you can guarantee your next quarterly bonus?
 Allow us to introduce you to E-bae™ Baby!
 Modern software not only allows your employees to possibly have some free time to slack around, but it's costly as well.
-We cut the costs of using a front-end frame work and pass on a fraction of those savings on to you.
+We cut the costs of using a front-end frame work and pass a fraction of those savings on to you.
 Not enough to outweigh the inconvenience of using our program, but enough that you'll buy ours to save a buck.
 It's not like you're going to have to use this program, that's what your expendable retail worker is for!

   ## Table of contents
   - [Description](#description)